drewhearin/linux-sysadmin-questions/README.md

 > RAID0: Good speed.
 Bad redundant.
 ![raid0 ](raid0.png)

-> RAID1: Get some redundancy with limited number of disks but comsume a lot of storage space
+> RAID1: Get some redundancy with limited number of disks but consume a lot of storage space
 > <br>
 ![raid1 ](raid1.png)